WangLabforComputationalBiology/SARS-COV-nanobody-screening/README.md

   ## Download Data
    The required data can be downloaded from the respective database:

-   *'8GZ5' is the PDBID ，it can be replaced with other anti-SARS-Cov-2 nanobodies.
+   *'8GZ5' is the PDBID，it can be replaced with other anti-SARS-Cov-2 nanobodies.
 Note that it needs to be capitalized.

        · Download the sample PDB file: http://www.nanolas.cloud/download/pdb/8GZ5.pdb